vit-project/vit/CUSTOMIZE.md

 ##### Jumping with digits

-As jumping to tasks is central to vit's operation, you might want to map each digit key to an ex command containing that digit, by adding the following to your keybindings:
+As jumping to tasks is central to VIT's operation, you might want to map each digit key to an ex command containing that digit, by adding the following to your keybindings: